Yuki-Kanai/2024_IS_Expansion_MA/README.md

 ## Modules (in src)
 - `SyRI_IS`: Identification and plotting of ISs and SVs.
 - `IS_detect`: Detection of IS insertion sites based on the coordinates of a reference genome.
-This can also be used with raw reads or assembled contigs.
-(Not used)
+This was previously developed to use with raw reads or assembled contigs.
+(Not used as such in this project)
 - `is_event_classification_func`: Classification of IS and SV identities.